frederic-perez/AmE-dictionary/data/idioms.md

 __miss the mark__ :two: To be slightly or somewhat mistaken, incorrect, or inaccurate. _I believe your statements about the city’s homelessness problem have rather missed the mark._
 __miss the point__ :two::hammer:
 __mission creep__ The gradual expansion or widening in scope of a project, action, or task, especially a military operation, beyond its initial goal or objective. _Congress is wary of granting the president’s request for military authority in the region, fearing a repeat of the mission creep that plagued his last war effort._
-__mix and match__ To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._
+__mix and match__ :two: To put certain things together in different combinations. _You can mix and match any of the items on this table, so take whatever you want._ _The pieces in my spring collection were designed to be mixed and matched._
 __mix apples and oranges__ To combine or compare two different things.
 __mixed bag__
 __mixed emotions__ Positive and negative emotions that are experienced simultaneously and are often in conflict with one another. _I’ve got mixed emotions about starting college this fall: on the one hand, I can’t wait to start the next chapter in my education, but, on the other, I will be so sad leaving my friends and family behind._
 __mixed signal__ :two: A signal, message, or communication that has, or is interpreted as having, multiple, ambiguous, or contradictory meanings.
 (Often plural.) _I keep getting these mixed signals from my ex-girlfriend.
 I can’t tell if she just wants to be friends, or if she’s interested in getting back together._
 __Monday morning quarterback__
-__money doesn’t grow on trees__ Money should not be wasted because it is not something that can be replenished whenever one wants.
+__money doesn’t grow on trees__ :two: Money should not be wasted because it is not something that can be replenished whenever one wants. _I can’t believe you would spend your entire allowance on a silly video game.
+Money doesn’t grow on trees, you know!_
 __money laundering__ :two: The act of engaging in transactions designed to obscure the origin of money, especially money that has been obtained illegally.
 The criminal act or practice of processing large amounts of money obtained through illegitimate or illegal means, often in small increments through banks or other legitimate businesses, so as to conceal its source or origins. _One of the clubs downtown was shut down last week on charges of suspected money laundering for a local criminal enterprise._
 __money pit__ :three: A business, possession, or other financial commitment that requires or consumes an increasingly large amount of money, especially more than was first anticipated. _I bought this restaurant because of its prime downtown location, but with all the repairs and the huge amount of staff needed to run it, it’s proven to be quite a money pit._
 __money talks__ Rich people can get what they want.